selmanfariz18/Hacktoberfest_01/README.md

 For Akhil,
 Changes to made,
-First pull:- Line 16 - 'Name'   #change it to your name Second pull:- Line 19 - 'Semester'  #change it to your college semester Third pull:- Line 20 - 'Branch'   #change it to your studing branch Fourth pull:- Line 21 - 'College'   #change it to your College
+First pull:- Line 16 - 'Name'   #change it to your name \n Second pull:- Line 19 - 'Semester'  #change it to your college semester Third pull:- Line 20 - 'Branch'   #change it to your studing branch Fourth pull:- Line 21 - 'College'   #change it to your College